 I came across an article saying that people over the age of 16 shouldn’t use emojis.
 This is crazy!

 Emojis play a very important role in texting conversations.
 They are not childish or immature if used in the right way.
-Text-based conversations are extremely difficult to portray emotion and inntonation.
-A reader can view a text as agressive when really it was just a sarcastic and harmless comment.
+Text-based conversations are extremely difficult to portray emotion and intonation.
+A reader can view a text as aggressive when really it was just a sarcastic and harmless comment.